Definition, Etiology, PathogenesisTop

 7) Elevated serum aminotransferase and lactate dehydrogenase (LDH) levels.

-8) IgM rheumatoid factor (RF) and antinuclear antibodies (ANAs) (very rarely observed; in diagnostic workup, negative RF and ANAs are suggestive of Still disease; <10% of patients).
+8) IgM rheumatoid factor (RF) and antinuclear antibodies (ANAs) (observed in <10% of patients; in diagnostic workup negative RF and ANAs are suggestive of Still disease).

 2. Synovial fluid: Synovial aspirate in AOSD is nonspecific, and features are consistent with inflammatory arthritis.